ADAPT: An Autonomous Forklift for Construction Site Operation: Perception

 \subsection{Pallet Detection and Pose Estimation}

 Detecting pallets and accurately determining their 6D pose enables \ADAPT to interact with them effectively.
 This is particularly important in construction sites, where pallets are typically placed arbitrarily rather than following a fixed grid or placement schedule.
 The pallet detection methodology used is described in detail in \cite{beleznai_2024}.
 Given a dense stereo depth image as input, we intend to detect and estimate the 6D pose of multiple pallet instances with known structure and dimensions in a scene.
 To derive and exploit a learned neural representation, we proceed as follows:

-\textbf{Pallet representation:} Pallets are represented by a part-constellation model, see Figure~\ref{fig:pallet_ml}, where pallet corners and edges not only form a localized part but at every pixel, they also define a spatial vote offset attribute, implying the offset vector to the corresponding object center.
+\textbf{Pallet representation:} Pallets are represented by a part-constellation model (see Figure~\ref{fig:pallet_ml}) where pallet corners and edges not only form a localized part but at every pixel, they also define a spatial vote offset attribute, implying the offset vector to the corresponding object center.
 Part locations and local vote vectors are learned solely from synthetic data.

 \textbf{Data generation:} A synthetic data generation pipeline is used where more than 150 thousand stereo image pairs are generated with diverse pallet configurations, e.g., orientations, items carried, clutter.
+For details see \cite{beleznai_2024}.
 The data generation step relies on a simulated stereo camera setup, matching the baseline and optics of a ZED2i stereo camera~\cite{ZED2}.
 The synthetic stereo image pairs are used in a stereo depth computation step, resulting in depth data exhibiting similar characteristics to depth computed from real stereo pairs.
 This low sim-to-real gap allows for generating a wide variety of view variations and pallet configurations for learning.

-\textbf{Learning:} We employ an extensible convolutional encoder-decoder framework, based on~\cite{Zhou2019}, which estimates outputs for multiple learning tasks, see Figure~\ref{fig:pallet_det}.
+\textbf{Learning:} We employ an extensible convolutional encoder-decoder framework, based on~\cite{Zhou2019}, which estimates outputs for multiple learning tasks (see Figure~\ref{fig:pallet_det}).
 Pallets are represented by a part-based representation, where each part also carries a spatial vote offset attribute, where the offset vector points to the corresponding object center.
 During training, key-point and line segment representations yield multichannel heatmap output representations, where each channel is assigned to respective corner/edge categories.